 This is a Twilight Zone type story that involves five soldiers out on a mission.
 And they soon find themselves stuck in a foxhole in an apparently deserted camp.
 Then strange things begin to happen.
 For one they are surrounded by strange creatures shrouded in black who do not fire on them or attempt to hurt them in any way but still they stay out there watching, almost as if waiting for something.
-And this, along with other things that happen, cause these men to question weather they are alive or dead.
+And this, along with other things that happen, cause these men to question whether they are alive or dead.
 And that is where their struggle begins.
-Exploring the age old question of fate and if it is something that is written in stone or is it something we as people can affect.
-One by one, four of these five men give in to fate as it were and walk off into the woods never to be seen again, but Captain Jason Briggs will not give up for any reason and in the end it is up to him alone to fine out if he can truly change his own fate.
+Frequent flashbacks to each of the five soldiers lives show the people in their lives that at one point interacted with another soldier of the squad.
+Exploring the age old question of fate and if it is something that is written in stone or something people can affect.
+One by one, four of these five men give in to fate as it were and walk off into the woods never to be seen again, but Captain Jason Briggs will not give up for any reason and in the...
 Written by

 It's hard for me to believe, but, after nearly six years, I am writing another review of a movie from David A. Prior, starring his brother, Ted!
 Back in 2004, I speculated he had quit making films, but then I found out about Zombie Wars and Lost At War and I just had to see them to complete my Prior viewing (though I still haven't seen Hostile Environment).
 Eight years after Prior's last film, he came out of nowhere to make these little films.
 If you are not familiar with the films of the Prior Brothers, they made a lot of direct-to-video films in the late 80's and early 90's during the big VCR boom for a company called AIP (American International Pictures).
 I wonder if Prior cooled off because the VCR boom had ended and the market was saturated with tons of titles, and now that the same market (that being video rental stores) is crashing, a new market (Internet rental sites like Netflix) are demanding more and more titles, giving Prior a chance to return?
 There are plenty of reviews on Zombie Wars, and most of them are negative.
 I assume that this is because those viewing it don't appreciate certain aspects of low budget film-making and are also judging it in an environment that is already saturated by numerous, repetitive zombie movies.
 I enjoyed Zombie Wars, finding it entertaining and better than some of the cheesy louses I have seen in years past.
 I wasn't expecting to like it, but I did.
 Similarly, I didn't get what I was expecting with Lost At War, either.